prooph/service-bus/docs/plugins.md

 use Zend\ServiceManager\ServiceManager;
 use Prooph\Common\ServiceLocator\ZF2\ZF2ServiceManagerProxy;

-//We tell the ServiceMaanger that it should provide an instance of My\Command\DoSomethingHandler
+//We tell the ServiceManager that it should provide an instance of My\Command\DoSomethingHandler
 //when we request it with the alias My.Command.DoSomethingHandler
-//The ServiceManager can create a new instance without further dependencies
 $serviceManager = new ServiceManager(new Config([
     'invokables' => [
         'My.Command.DoSomethingHandler' => 'My\Command\DoSomethingHandler'